 Location of Wat Phu Temple, Champasak Laos

 Wat Phu Temple was built on the ruins of a 5th century Khmer Hindu Shrine.
-The existence of the temple is a stark example of the profound influence that the Khmer kingdom has had on Lao cultural history.
-In fact, there was even an ancient road running from the Wat Phu complex directly to Angkor in Cambodia.
+The existence of the Wat Phu Temple is a stark example of the profound influence that the Khmer kingdom has had on Lao cultural history.
+In fact, there was even an ancient road running from the Wat Phu complex directly to Angkor Wat in Cambodia.

 Although the initial structure dates back to the 5th century, the structures that are observable today date back to the 11-13th centuries.
-The temple has since been converted to Theravada Buddhism and at present it is actively used for that purpose.
+Wat Phu Temple has since been converted to Theravada Buddhism and at present it is actively used for that purpose.

 Unfortunately, the ultimate summit of Phou Khao is not directly observable as you walk on the path towards the sacred mountain.
 Therefore, I have included a second photo below taken from a different angle.